openstack-infra/system-config/doc/source/storyboard.rst

 Configuration
 =============

-Much of StoryBoard's default configuration is managed from within infra/config itself.
+The default superusers configuration of StoryBoard is managed from within infra/system-config.
+The rest of the configuration is on projects-config.
 To add a project, admin, or modify a team, please follow the instructions below.

 Adding a Project to StoryBoard
 ------------------------------